marcobesier/non-ade/README.md

 ## What is `NonADE`?
-`NonADE` is a [Magma](http://magma.maths.usyd.edu.au/magma/) function that returns the non-simple (non-ADE) singularities of a double cover of the projective plane.
+`NonADE` is a [Magma](http://magma.maths.usyd.edu.au/magma/) function that returns the non-ADE singularities of a double cover of the projective plane.
-In particular, one can use it to check whether the associated double cover of a square root in two variables has at most simple singularities.
+In particular, one can use it to check whether the associated double cover of a square root in two variables has at most ADE singularities.

 ## How to apply `NonADE`?